-Due to possible damage to property and injury to person, engaging in water fights and similar irresponsible behavior will result in a \$25.00 fine.
+Due to possible damage to property and injury to person, engaging in water fights and similar irresponsible behavior in Lounges or other College facilities, will result in a \$25.00 fine.
+Repeated violations of improper conduct may result in suspension or dismissal from College.